eed3si9n/eed3si9n.com/original/selective-functor-in-sbt.md

   [core_matsuri]: https://www.youtube.com/watch?v=mY7zu21Cceg
   [Hood2018]: https://youtu.be/s_3qLMSGHkI?t=631

 In [sbt core concepts][core] talks I've been calling sbt a casually functional build tool.
-Two hallmarks of functional programming is that it uses immutable data structure instead of mutation, and that it gives attention to when and how effects are handled.
+Two hallmarks of functional programming are that it uses immutable data structure instead of mutation, and that it gives attention to when and how effects are handled.

 ### settings and tasks